 Volunteers have been transcribing, and making available Wiltshire-related records almost since the day the Society was founded.
 Some projects, such as transcribing parish registers, seemed as though they would never end, and yet that work is close to completion.

 The Society's many products are just a part of the resources that are available to us.
 This section sets out how we might help you to make use of them in your research, either through and enquiry or a personal visit.

 Volunteers from the Society will undertake research using mainly our own resources and, if appropriate, external sources.
 For all research enquiries, email the Research Administrator - see our Contact Us page.

-If we can help, a confirmation email will ask your permission to proceed and explain our research arrangements and costs (normally £10 per hour).
-When permission has been received we will send you a log book number, and your enquiry will then be dealt with by one of our research volunteers.
+If we can help, and the enquiry is easly answered, we may provide a straightforward reply.
+If the enquiry will require more work. a confirmation email will ask your permission to proceed and explain our research arrangements and costs (normally £10 per hour).
+When permission has been received we will send you an Enquiry Number, and your enquiry will then be dealt with by one of our research volunteers.

 Our confirmation email will explain options for payment.
 If you choose to pay on line, or simply wish to make a donation to support our many voluntary activities, you can use Paypal or the Donation option in our Genfair online sales outlet - click here.

 Personal Research Visits & 'Open Saturdays'